Fed takes emergency steps to slash rates and ease bank rules

-WASHINGTON (AP) — The Federal Reserve took emergency action Sunday to help the economy withstand the coronavirus by slashing its benchmark interest rate to near zero and saying it would buy $700 billion in Treasury and mortgage bonds.
+WASHINGTON (AP) — The Federal Reserve took massive emergency action Sunday to try to help the economy withstand the coronavirus by slashing its benchmark interest rate to near zero and saying it would buy $700 billion in Treasury and mortgage bonds.

-The Fed’s surprise announcement signaled its concern that the viral outbreak will depress economic growth in coming months and that it is prepared to do whatever it can counter the risks.
-It cut its key rate by a full percentage point — to a range between zero and 0.25% — and said it would keep it there until it feels confident that the economy can survive a sudden near-shutdown of economic activity in the United States.
+The Fed’s surprise announcement signaled its rising concern that the viral outbreak will depress economic growth in coming months, likely causing a recession, and that it’s poised to do whatever it can to counter the risks.
+It cut its key rate by a full percentage point to a range between zero and 0.25%.

-The central bank will buy $500 billion of Treasury securities and $200 billion of mortgage-backed securities.
-This amounts to an effort to smooth over market disruptions that have made it hard for banks and large investors to sell Treasuries as well as to keep longer-term rates borrowing rates down.
-The disruptions in the Treasury market sent the yield on the 10-year Treasury rising last week, an unusual move that threatens to swell borrowing costs for mortgages and credit cards.
+The central bank said it will keep its rate there until it is “confident that the economy has weathered recent events.”

-On Sunday evening, U.S. stock futures began falling after the Fed’s announcement.
-Futures for the S&P 500 index dropped 4%, while futures for the Dow industrials fell by 3.7%.
+The Fed will buy at least $500 billion of Treasury securities and at least $200 billion of mortgage-backed securities.
+This amounts to an effort to ease market disruptions that have made it harder for banks and large investors to sell Treasuries as well as to keep longer-term borrowing rates down.

-All told, the Fed’s massive response is intended to keep financial markets functioning and lending flowing to businesses and consumers.
+All told, the Fed’s aggressive actions are intended to keep financial markets functioning and lending flowing to businesses and consumers.
 Otherwise, as revenue dries up for countless small businesses that have suddenly lost customers, these employers could be forced to lay off workers or even seek bankruptcy protection in some cases.

 “This is a break-the-glass moment” for the Fed, said Mark Zandi, chief economist at Moody’s Analytics.
 “They are throwing everything they’ve got at this.
 My sense is they must be nervous about the credit system not functioning properly.
 They are trying to shore up confidence.”